 The official currency of Ecuador is the US dollar.
 Notes can be withdrawn from the many ATMs in larger towns and cities using a UK credit or debit card.

-What's the time difference between Ecuador and Galapagos and GMT?
+What is the time difference between Ecuador and Galapagos and UK?

-What places combine well with Ecuador and Galapgos?
+What places combine well with Ecuador and Galapagos?

 The Galápagos Islands, (1.5 - 3 hours by air from Guayaquil of Quito); a tour in Colombia to the north, with daily flights from Bogotá to Quito taking just 1.5 hours; the Inca archaeological sites of Peru (daily flights Lima to Quito take 2 hours 20mins).